Informatikprojekt-Gruppe-3-G21D/Hangman-Projekt/README.md

 # Hangman game
 This is a Hangman game programmed with Python.
 It chooses a random word and asks you to guess it, letter by letter.
 If your guess is wrong, the typical hangman figure is drawn piece by piece.
 If you can't guess the word with less than 6 mistakes, you lose.
 We embedded a few audios to make the game more fun, so don't forget to mute your device when playing in class ;)
+The comments are in german, we hope you don't mind.

 ### Why did we choose Python?
 What difficulties did we encounter?
 Python is an ideal programming language to write small projects with.
 Nevertheless, we did face some problems, especially with semantics, but we were able to solve all the problems without having to copy certain parts from other projects shared on the internet.
 Despite that, we did use a few instructions on the Website: https://www.geeksforgeeks.org/ for some problems we encountered, but we never directly copied anything they published.